Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 Silicon Valley regards autonomous vehicles as the holy grail of transportation’s future, enabling customers to deploy their cars as driverless robotaxis, making the owners money even when they would be typically parked in the garage, in Tesla’s case.
 It could also shrink the cost of an Uber or Lyft trip to just cents on the mile by eliminating the need to pay a driver.

 Several companies are making slow but steady progress on that goal, too.
 Waymo announced this month it would be launching driverless vehicles in the Phoenix metro area, becoming the first entity to bring the vision of fully autonomous cars to consumers as part of a dedicated ride-hailing service.
 Last week, Cruise said it would launch driverless cars in San Francisco, becoming the first company to debut unmanned vehicles in such a complex city environment and the country’s second-densest metropolis.
+And on Wednesday, Cruise announced it was seeking the federal government’s permission to put its dedicated driverless vehicle, called the Origin, into use — ushering in the era of self-driving vehicles without steering wheels or pedals.

 Tesla floats fully self-driving cars as soon as this year.
 Many are worried about what that will unleash.